a-subhani/CodeLab-II-Pyhton/Chapter 1-Basic Python Programming/README.md

 Write program to print the following messages

 ```
-Python uses interpreter to convert source code into machine code.
+Python uses "interpreter" to convert source code into machine code.
-Interpreter translates program one statement at a time.
+Interpreter 'translates' program one statement at a time.
 ```
 &nbsp;
 &nbsp;